babe-saleh-mahfoud/Terminal-Chat-App-with-TCP/readme.md

 ## Contributing

-Feel free to fork the project and open you PRs, and i will review and merge them
+Feel free to fork the project and open you PRs, and i will review and merge them.

 ## Installation